-Schumer: Senate Has Become ‘Legislative Graveyard’ Under McConnell
+Chuck Schumer: Senate Has Become ‘Legislative Graveyard’ Under McConnell

 Senate Minority Leader Chuck Schumer, a Democrat from New York, called out Senate Majority Leader Mitch McConnell, a Republican from Kentucky, saying that McConnell’s leadership in recent years has turned the Senate into a “legislative graveyard,” as The Hill reports.

 The minority leader’s remarks came in a statement released Friday after House Speaker Nancy Pelosi had pressured McConnell in a “Dear Colleague” letter issued to fellow Democrats.
 Pelosi encouraged McConnell to bring to the Senate floor legislation which had recently passed the House of Representatives, including an ethics and election reform bill, the reauthorization of the Violence Against Women Act, and new background check legislation for gun purchases.

 “Leader McConnell ought to allow debate and amendments immediately — which Democrats would welcome — on commonsense, House-passed bills on democracy reform, combating the gun violence epidemic, health care, and so much more,” read Schumer’s statement, which also implored that “the Senate must once again become a legislative body that helps the American people, not a graveyard.”